The 80/20 principle is the key to working smarter, not just harder.

-So they spend more time, energy and money doing things that don’t matter much in terms of getting results.
+So they spend extra time, energy, and money doing things that don’t matter much in terms of getting results.

-Well let’s begin by considering the insight offered by German General Kurt von Hammerstein-Equord.
+Consider the insight of German General Kurt von Hammerstein-Equord.

 He is somewhat famous for his classification of military officers into four basic types, which he explained as follows: